 A medical chart should be accessed only by the patient and the health care providers specifically interested in her or his care.
 The medical chart belongs to the patient, and he or she has the right to ensure that the charts are correct or to deny access to them to another person.
 Patients may require amendments to outdated medical charts from their physicians.

-Knowing what is charting in the medical field will how important it is.
+Knowing what is charting in the medical field will tell how important it is.

 To achieve a genuine insight into the patient’s medical history, a medical chart review is carried out.
 They have to be undertaken by qualified medical chart reviewers with the requisite skills and experience.
 A clear analysis of the medical chart by a medical chart reviewer ensures reliable information and valuable assistance in the medical and legal fields.